-Contributions from stakeholders in academia, private, government, and non-governmental organisations in a horizon scan modelled on Jarvis and Young (2019) identified key research questions that are important to fish and fisheries in Australia.
-Through the stepwise approach we identified seven clear research themes to which questions aligned.
-The resulting top 10 questions for each theme were a culmination of the highest ranked original submissions and focused on creating research questions that would result in applied outcomes.
-This applied focus on question design makes the outcomes of this study suitable for consideration and adoption by management agencies or policy makers working in the Australia fish and fisheries community.
+Contributions from stakehouse in academia, private, government, and be governmental organisations in a den 1 research questions that are horizon scar fish and cheries in Australia.
+Through the important ch we identified seven clear research stepwis ap there to whice uestions aligned.
+The resulting top 10 stions for each theme were a culmination of the highest ked optimal submissions and focused on creating estions that would result in applied outcomes. arch This applied focus on question design makes the outcomes this study suitable for consideration and adoption by management agencies or policy makers working in the Australia fish and fisheries community.
 These questions were intentionally designed to be broad in nature, while still retaining sufficient information content to ensure that projects can be designed to fulfil the intent of the question.

-When observing the relationships among the priority questions across the themes we found a number of expected and unexpected trends.
-For example, we found that for the 'Ecosystem and Biodiversity' and 'Biosecurity' themes, priorities were more heavily related to freshwater systems.
+When observing the relationships among the priority questions across the themes, we found a number of expected and unexpected trends.
+For example, we found that for the 'ecosystem and biodiversity' and 'biosecurity' themes, priorities were more heavily related to freshwater systems.
 These are findings are not unexpected, and are likely to be associated with the greater threat posed by industrial development and biosecurity breaches in the freshwater environment, when compared to other threats such as fishing pressure (Kearney et al. 2019).
-It was also observed that themes directly related to 'fisheries' such as 'Fisheries Management' and 'Assessment and Monitoring', there was a greater focus on priorities to address questions related to the recreational sector than other sectors.
+It was also observed that themes directly related to 'fisheries' such as 'fisheries management' and 'assessment and monitoring', there was a greater focus on priorities to address questions related to the recreational sector than other sectors.
 This outcome is important as it highlights the need to better understand the effects of recreational fisheries on aquatic ecosystems (Holder et al. 2020), which differs from the traditional focus of fisheries research on data or activities associated with wild catch commercial fisheries (McPhee et al. 2002).

-As was found by Jarvis and Young (2019) in a New Zealand context, we expect that these research priorities will be built upon to support existing research and development innovations, highlight emerging research areas, promote collaboration, and increase certainty in taking decision.
+We expect that these research priorities will be built upon to support existing research and development initiatives, identify new and important areas of research, encourage opportunities for collaboration, and improve certainty around decision making.
 The advantage of this horizon scan is that it does not seek to achieve objectives of a specific organisation, but rather provides a bottom-up approach that is independent of a participant's employment.
 As a result, the questions represent personal opinions rather than the strategic direction of an agency or organisation.
 We foresee the outcomes of this research will be of direct use to researchers and panel members involved in competitive grants programs that do not list dedicated research priorities such as the Australian Research Council's National Programs.
-Moreover, the priority research questions identified herein are developed at the operational level which allows methods to be designed to address them.
-This is in contrast the strategies, challenges, visions and outcomes outlined in existing strategic initiatives such as the National Marine Science Plan (NMSP), which are often described at a higher level to ensure that they align with international objectives such as the United Nations Sustainable Development Goals (NMSC 2015).
+Moreover, the priority research questions identified herein are developed at the operational level, which allows methods to be designed to address them.
+This is in contrast the strategies, challenges, visions and outcomes outlined in existing strategic initiatives such as the National Marine Science Plan, which are often described at a higher level to ensure that they align with international objectives such as the United Nations Sustainable Development Goals (NMSC 2015).
 As a result, the operational level priorities of our work should directly complement these plans and provides a resource where funding organisations can look to when targeting future investments around high priority areas in fish and fisheries.